 The results of our Wi-Fi business can also be affected by the number of advertisement time slots and spaces available for sale on our Wi-Fi systems.
 They are determined by the number of trains, buses and airplanes within our Wi-Fi service network and the number of advertisement time slots and spaces available on the system for each train, bus and airplane.
-By increasing the number of trains, buses and airplanes within our network, we can increase the number of advertising time slots and locations that we have available to sell.
+By increasing the number of trains, buses and airplanes within our vi-Fi service network and the number of advertisement time slots and spaces the number of advertising time slots and locations that we have available to sell.
 In addition, we may also increase the total number of advertisement time slots and spaces by increasing the frequency of the advertisements and designating more space on our Wi-Fi system's interface for advertising.